How can British Expats benefit from the changes to IHT?

-From April 2025, UK inheritance tax will undergo the biggest change since it was invented.
+In April 2025, UK inheritance tax saw the biggest change since it was invented.

 If you’re living overseas, you’ll be one of few people who can substantially benefit.